-Line 8 - Exemptions
+Line 4 - Exemptions

-You are allowed a \$1,000 exemption on your Indiana tax return for each exemption you claim on your federal return.
+You are allowed a \$1,000 exemption on your Indiana tax return for each exemption claimed on your federal return.
 Enter the total number of federal exemptions claimed in the space provided.

 Example - John and Lisa have a 12 year old daughter named Sarah.
 On John and Lisa's joint federal return they claim themselves and Sarah as exemptions for a total of 3.
-They'll enter 3 in the box on line 8 for a total of \$3,000 exemptions.
+They'll enter 3 in the box on line 4 for a total of \$3,000 exemptions.

-If you do not have to file a federal return, you will need to complete a "sample" federal return to see how many federal exemptions you are allowed to claim.
+If you do not have to file a federal return, you will need to complete a "sample" federal return to see how many federal exemptions you're allowed to claim.

-Important: If no exemption is claimed on your federal return, you can still claim yourself (even if you are claimed on a parent's or guardian's return) and any qualifying dependents on this return.
+Note: If no exemption is claimed on your federal return, you can still claim yourself (even if you are claimed on a parent's or guardian's return) and any qualifying dependents on this return.

-Line 9 - Additional Exemption for Dependent Child
+Line 5 - Additional Exemption for Dependent Child

-An additional exemption, which has been increased to \$1,500, is allowed for certain dependent children.
+An additional exemption of \$1,500 is allowed for certain dependent children.
 Carefully read the following Dependent Child Definition to see if you are eligible to claim this additional exemption.